SonicKurt/Galaga-AI/README.md

 This project was made for the CS-4430 Machine Learning and Intelligent Agents course at Cedarville University.
 ## Copyrights
 We do not own the original copyright for the Galaga game or name.
+We are not associated with Bandai Namco Entertainment Inc.

-Galaga; game, by Namco, Ltd., 1982
+Galaga © 1982 NAMCO LTD. All rights reserved.